Fast-Track Bachelor of Science in Management (Global Classroom)

 |Meets International Visa Requirements||Yes|

-This program is designed for students who have completed an associate degree or equivalent credits, who would like to complete their bachelor's degree at an accelerated pace.
+This program is designed for students who have completed an associate degree or equivalent credits, and who would like to complete their bachelor's degree at an accelerated pace.
+While students can transfer previous credits from any discipline, admission to the program requires successful completion of a course in financial accounting, college algebra or college-level math, Principles of Marketing and Introduction to Business or Introduction to Management.

 Given organizations’ continuous need for qualified managers, those with bachelor’s degrees in management are well positioned to obtain a supervisory or mid-level management position.
 Specific job prospects, however, are highly contingent upon the industry that you choose to enter.